Schwinger mechanism of magnon-antimagnon pair production on magnetic field inhomogeneities and the bosonic Klein effect: Consideration in the framework of strong-field QED

-see appendix A in Ref. \cite{GavGi16} for details.
-The numbers $N_{m}^{ \mathrm{cr}}${ \ }depend only on the time-independent part of the field $E_{\mathrm{pristine}}$ and can be found by using the decomposition coefficients $g$\ , given by Eq. (\ref{c12}), as will be demonstrated further in this section.
+The numbers $N_{m}^{\mathrm{cr}}$ can be found by using the decomposition coefficients $g$\ , given by Eq. (\ref{c12}).
+Here one interprets stationary plane wave solutions of the Klein-Gordon equation as states of initial and final particle or antiparticle in the Klein zone $\Omega _{3}$.